 The project participant agrees not to destroy, alter, or modify the BMPs, except to perform needed repairs, for the period covered by the contract, nor to undertake any action on land under the project participant’s control which tends to defeat the purposes of this Contract.

-The project participant shall be considered to be in breach of this Contract if he/she does not maintain and repair the project in compliance with the Operation and Maintenance plan or willfully neglects any other terms of this Contract.
+The project participant shall be considered to be in breach of this Contract if he/she does not maintain and repair the project BMPs in compliance with the Operation and Maintenance plan or willfully neglects any other terms of this Contract.
 The project participant shall be responsible for all normal, routine maintenance and normal, routine repair of the site and project.

-Project participant agrees to refund all or part of the program funds paid to them, as determined by the District if before the expiration of the term of this Contract, the project participant (a) destroys, alters or modifies the BMPs installed, or (b) voluntarily relinquishes control or title to the land on which the BMPs have been established, and the new landowner and/or operator of the land does not agree to maintain the BMPs for the remainder of the term of this Contract.
+Project participant agrees to refund all or part of the program funds paid to them, as determined by the District, if before the expiration of the term of this Contract, the project participant (a) destroys, alters or modifies the BMPs installed, or (b) voluntarily relinquishes control or title to the land on which the BMPs have been established, and the new landowner and/or operator of the land does not agree to maintain the BMPs for the remainder of the term of this Contract.
 If the new landowner agrees to assume the Landowner’s obligations and to maintain the BMPs for the remainder of the term of this Agreement, then a new Contract shall be executed by the new landowner/program participant.

 This Contract shall be binding on the parties, their heirs, legal representatives, successors, and assigns.